 Question 2.
 Which recent development, world event or book has most influenced your thinking and why?
 (Maximum 1,000 words)

-What was your thinking before the event or your reading of this book and how has it changed your thinking?
-Although the question doesn’t ask for it, how has it motivated you to change your behavior?
-If something is important and influenced your thinking and you are a person of initiative and commitment, it should also lead to changes in action.
+What was your outlook before the event or your reading of this book and how has it changed your perspective?
+Although the question doesn’t ask for it, how has this epiphany motivated you to alter your behavior?
+If something is important and influential and you are a person of initiative and commitment, it should also lead to changes in action.

 Finally, make sure you answer the “why” part of the question.
-Your answer could relate to personal experience or your personal background.
+Your answer may relate to personal experience or your personal background.

 Last updated on